0xSaikat/shield-plus/README.md

 ## Overview

-PassCheck is a Python tool designed to evaluate the strength of passwords.
+Shield+ is a Python tool designed to evaluate the strength of passwords.
 It provides color-coded feedback and emoji enhancements to help users create secure passwords in an engaging way.

 ## Features